 Parametrized Entities in Home Assistant Scripts

 Home Assistant has a convenient climate.toggle action to turn on and off Air Conditioners.
 But here’s the catch: all AC units in my house can either heat or cool and Home Assistant doesn’t remember the last AC state.
 Each time climate.toggle turns AC on, it enables the first possible state: heating.
-Except some extraordinary situations, I don’t heat air with AC, so this isn’t desirable behavior for me.
-For a solution to this problem, I thought about writing a script which would toggle just the cooling.
-I don’t want to write a separate script for each unit, but just one with AC entity parameter.
+Except some extraordinary situations, I don’t want to use AC for heating.

-To parametrize a script we may add a fields section, which enables entity selection with a drop down list presented in the UI whenever we use a script.
-Selected entity will be available as a variable in Jinja templates in the script.
-This is convenient, but most of Home Assistant conditions or actions don’t support templated entities, so we have to use a Template Condition. (sidenote: Don’t assume that something supports templates just because it seems logical.
-I saw many Github issues about not supporting templates that were rejected, because documentation didn’t explicitly said that they are supported.)
+This is convenient, but most of Home Assistant conditions or actions don’t support template entities, so we have to use a Template Condition. (sidenote: Don’t assume that something supports templates just because it seems logical.
+I saw Github issues about not supporting templates that HA developers reject, because documentation doesn’t explicitly said that they are supported.)

 Here’s the full script: